DougPA/xSDR6000/xLib6000.framework/Versions/A/Resources/README.md

 Flex Radios can have one of four different version groups:
 *  v1.x.x, the v1 API
 *  v2.0.x thru v2.4.9, the v2 API <<-- supported by the v2 branch
-*  v2.5.1 to less than v3.0.0, the v3 API without MultiFlex <<-- supported by this branch
+*  v2.5.1 to less than v3.0.0, the v3 API without MultiFlex <<-- supported by the v3 branch
-*  v3.x.x, the v3 API with MultiFlex
+*  v3.x.x, the v3 API with MultiFlex <<-- supported by the v3 branch (in the future)